OctopusDeploy/blog/blog/2023-05/cloud-nomad-architectures/index.md

 Fred Brooks shared this idea in *The Mythical Man Month*, and named it *Conway's Law*.
 You can find this book in our [DevOps reading list](https://octopus.com/devops/reading-list/#the-mythical-man-month-book).
 :::

 A cloud nomad architecture has all the properties of cloud-native architecture.
-It's also easy to move and minimally complex.

-### A tent is easy to move

-Your application may be cloud-native, but it should also be portable.
-It should require minimal effort to move your application from public to private cloud.
-You should be able to run it on both at the same time.

-To satisfy cloud nomad architecture, you must avoid depending on vendor-specific features and APIs.
-If you can't quickly pack up your tent and move, you're not a cloud nomad.
-Too many organizations find themselves in a situation where the cost to move is greater than paying a premium to a vendor.
+Additionally:

+- It is minimally complex,
+- It values portability by avoiding vendor-specific dependencies
+- It automatically provisions infrastructure in a vendor-agnostic way

+Like nomadic shelters, your application should be easy to pack up, move, and set up in a new location.
+When the shelter is too heavy, has too many parts, or depends on finding highly specific replacement parts it becomes less portable.

-### Teams and services
+## Teams and microservices

 A key benefit of a service-oriented architecture is it lets a team work independently without tripping over the work of other teams.
 Other teams consume a service based on a well-defined interface (usually an API), which means the internal code can be easily changed without conflicts with work being done elsewhere.

-Small teams using trunk-based development often don't see the problems microservices solve.
-When you have fewer than 10 developers all committing code many times a day, you don't experience code conflicts and the knock-on effects of a large merge.
+Small teams using trunk-based development often don't encounter the problems microservices solve.
+When you have fewer than 10 developers all committing code many times a day, you won't experience code conflicts and the knock-on effects of a large merge.

 As your development organization grows, it gets harder to introduce change at the same velocity without generating pain for developers.

-By splitting code along team boundaries, you get to keep all the benefits of small teams in exchange for a little coordination cost.
+By splitting code along team boundaries, you get to keep the benefits of small teams in exchange for a little coordination cost.

-For example, as your e-commerce company grows, you may decide to split out the product search into an API.
-You reduce complexity for the website team and allow the search team to rapidly innovate the search tools without tripping over the changes being made by other teams.
+If you worked in a small e-commerce company, you might scale by splitting both your development team and your software architecture to create:

+- A product search team who manages a search API
+- E-commerce team who manages the website

+If you've read Team Topologies, you'll recognize these as stream-aligned teams.

-As you move away from the service-per-team model, the coordination and dependencies increase at a faster rate than the benefits accrue.
-You may be able to manage a factor of 2x services to teams, but as the ratio increases things get out of control.
+When you don't match the architecture and team designs, you start to create problems at a faster rate than the benefits accrue.
+You may not see the problems at a factor of 2x services to teams, but as the ratio increases you'll soon come unstuck.

 To reduce the downside of large numbers of services, you can design complexity controls.
 For example, [Monzo used service isolation](https://monzo.com/blog/we-built-network-isolation-for-1-500-services) to reduce the number of links between their 1,500 services.
 However, in most cases, organizations eventually realize they have been fighting Conway's Law and seek to reduce the number of services.

-## Moving away from microservices
+### Moving away from microservices

 Some of the early pioneers of microservices have started backing up in recent years.
 Some are moving to a monolithic architecture, and others are reducing the number of services.